Spigot-Softworks/SuperGangGarrison/README.md

 - `Tests/BrowserSmoke/`: Playwright smoke test for the browser host.
 - `docs/`: focused design and reference notes.

-See `docs/REPOSITORY_AUDIT.md` for root ownership, cleanup decisions, and deferred repository-history work.

 See [Gameplay stack orientation](docs/CODEBASE_ORIENTATION.md) for runtime flow and [Voice chat and Jukebox](docs/design/VOICE_CHAT_JUKEBOX.md) for player controls, server playlist setup and implementation details.